ShakesVision/StackOverflow-search/README.md

-# TeamwaveTest
+# StackOverflow-search using Angular

 You can access the auto-deployed live demo (PWA) here: https://shakesvision.github.io/StackOverflow-search/

 ## About

-This is an assignment project for Teamwave by Shakeeb Ahmad.
+This is an assignment project in Angular by Shakeeb Ahmad.

 **Details:**